 The body needs all types of fatty acids to function properly.
 It can synthesize many of them in the liver from the raw materials it gets elsewhere in your diet.
 But two polyunsaturated fats—omega-3 alpha-linolenic fatty acid (ALA) and omega-6 fatty linoleic acid (LA)—are considered “essential” fatty acids, which means that the body can’t make them on its own.
 That’s why it’s essential that you get enough of each through your food.

-ALA is just one of three forms of omega-3 fatty acids.
+ALA is just one of the three primary forms of omega-3 fatty acids.
 The other two are eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
 ALA is found in plants, especially olive oil, seeds, and nuts, and it is typically the most abundant omega-3 fatty acid in American diets.
 But for the body to use ALA, it must be converted into EPA and DHA.
 All three of these omega-3 fatty acids are part of a metabolic pathway in which a series of enzymatic reactions drive this conversion.
 You can also get EPA and DHA directly from food, mainly seafood.

 Omega-3s are often referred to as a “good fat” that protects against insulin resistance and prevents plaque buildup in the arteries.
 They are a fundamental part of all cell membranes and are found at especially high levels in some tissues.
 For example, in parts of the retina, omega-3s make up about 30% of all fatty acids in the cell membrane.
 In cells throughout the body, omega-3s serve as the basis of cell receptors, facilitating communication between cells.
 They also keep arteries elastic, which wards off cardiovascular disease—more on that later.